bitelxux/coderdojo-docker/coderdojo-demo.md

   ```

   - [ ] apache is back ( check your browser at http://localhost )!

-  ( If you don't have an account at hub.docker.com it's time to create one ! )

   - [ ] Login into DockerHub

   ```